Economy of the Mughal Empire

-The Mughal Empire's economic prowess and sophisticated infrastructure played a pivotal role in shaping South Asia's history.
+economy, covering the Indian subcontinent from the early sixteenth to the mid-eighteenth century, was one of the largest in the early modern world.
+At its peak under Akbar and his successors, it generated an estimated 22–24 per cent of global gross domestic product (GDP) and produced roughly a quarter of world manufacturing output.
 While the Mughal Empire is conventionally said to have been founded in 1526 by Babur, the Mughal imperial structure, however, is sometimes dated to 1600, to the rule of Babur's grandson, Akbar.
 The economy in South Asia during the Mughal era increased in productivity compared to medieval times.
 Mughal India's economy has been described as a form of proto-industrialization, an inspiration for the 18th-century putting-out system of Western Europe prior to the Industrial Revolution.
 It was described as large and prosperous.
 India under Mughal rule produced about 28% of the world's industrial output up until the 18th century with significant exports in textiles, shipbuilding, and steel, driving a strong export-driven economy.
 At the start of 17th century, the economic expansion within Mughal territories become the largest and surpassed the Qing dynasty and Europe.
-The share of the world's economy grew from 22.7% in 1600, which at the end of 16th century, had surpassed China to have the world's largest gross domestic product (GDP).
+The share of the world's economy grew from 22.7% in 1600, which at the end of 16th century, had surpassed China to have the world's largest gross domestic product.
 Bengal Subah, the empire's wealthiest province, alone contributed to 12% of GDP and was a major hub for industries, contributing significantly to global trade and European imports, particularly in textiles and shipbuilding.

 The Mughals standardized the currency system introduced by Sher Shah Suri, maintaining high purity in their coins and largely relying on imported bullion due to strong exports, particularly from Bengal.
 The Mughals were also responsible for building an extensive road system and creating a uniform currency.
 The empire had an extensive road network, which was vital to the commercial infrastructure, built by a public works department set up by the Mughals which designed, constructed and maintained roads linking towns and cities across the empire, making trade easier to conduct.
 In late 16th-century Mughal India, the primary, secondary, and tertiary sectors contributed 52%, 18%, and 29% to the economy, respectively, with urban labor making up 18% of the workforce and contributing 52% to the economy.
 Grain wages were comparable to England's during the 16th and 17th centuries but fell behind in the 18th century, and per-capita income in terms of wheat was higher than early 20th-century British India.
 The main base of the empire's collective wealth was agricultural taxes, instituted by Akbar.
 These taxes, which amounted to well over half the output of a peasant cultivator, were paid in the well-regulated silver currency, and caused peasants and artisans to enter larger markets.